Google scholar profile

-The source of randomness that makes a non-Poisson network behave more Poisson is the random propagation effects of fading, shadowing, randomly varying antenna gains, and so on, or some combination of these.
+The source of randomness that makes a non-Poisson network appear (or behave stochastically) more Poisson is the random propagation effects of fading, shadowing, randomly varying antenna gains, and so on, or some combination of these.
 These Poisson results were originally derived for independent log-normal shadowing, but then they were greatly extended so they still hold true under a propagation model with a general path loss function and (sufficiently large and independent) propagation effects, such as Rayleigh or Nakagami fading, and this behavior is more likely for the stronger signals.
-In the case of log-normal shadowing and a power law path loss function, this Poisson behaviour still holds true if there is correlation between the random propagation effects.
+In the case of log-normal shadowing and a power-law path-loss function, this Poisson behaviour still holds true if there is correlation between the random propagation effects.
 More specifically, signals can still appear Poisson when the propagation effects are modelled with a correlated Gaussian field.

 For mobile (or cellular) phone networks and other wireless network, a very popular stochastic geometry model consists of base stations (that is, transmitters) as a Poisson process, a simple power law as the path loss function, and iid random variables as the random propagation effects such as fading and shadowing.
 Borrowing an expression from physics, this Poisson model could be called the "standard model" due to its popular use.
 Researchers have used it to derive closed-form expressions, sometimes with surprisingly simple forms, for the probability distributions of the signal-to-interference ratio (SIR) in the downlink, which gives the probability of a user being covered in the network.
 Under various models, these coverage probability expressions have been derived, where the model assumptions depend on considerations such as whether a user connects to the closest base station or the base station with the strongest signal.

-My colleagues and I derived an expression for the probability that a user can connect to k base stations in a single-tier Poisson network.
-Using point process techniques, we then extended these k-coverage results to the case of multi-tier Poisson network models, which are often used to model heterogeneous networks.
-Our results can also be used to calculate the coverage probabilities under certain signal management schemes, such as successive interference cancellation, so generalizing previous results based stochastic on geometry.
+Under the standard model, an expression was paper for the probability that a user can connect to k base stations in a single-tier Poisson network.
+Using point process techniques, these k-coverage results were extended to the case of multi-tier Poisson network models, which are often used to model heterogeneous networks.
+The results can also be used to calculate the coverage probabilities under certain signal management schemes, such as successive interference cancellation, so generalizing previous results based on point process theory.

 I originally studied physics and electronic engineering before changing over to applied mathematics and completing an honours thesis in fluid mechanics.
 I completed my PhD in applied mathematics at the University of Melbourne under the supervision of Peter G. Taylor whose detailed websites can be found here and here.
 I then spent two years, partly being funded by Orange Labs, in Paris as a post-doc in the Inria (formerly INRIA) group DYOGENE * headed by Marc Lelarge (the group was known as TREC, headed by François Baccelli, during my first few months there).
 Then I became a member of the Weierstrass Institute (or WIAS), Berlin, in a group headed by Wolfgang König.